MocktaiLEngineer/Outfit.ai/README.md

 # Outfit.ai
+I'd suggest you read the Outfit.ai PDF file for every single detail about this project.

 This section assumes that the reader has downloaded the code/cloned this repository.
 This application requires Redis to serve as a message broker, and this demands the need for a Subsystem for Linux.

 For windows users, WSL (Windows Subsystem for Linux) must be enabled and installed.